talkable/talkable-docs/source/ecommerce.rst

    <h2>E-commerce Platform Integration</h2>

-If you use one of the shopping carts listed below, you can use a supported extension to integrate Curebit.
+If you use one of the shopping carts listed below, you can use a supported extension to integrate Talkable.
 It's often as easy as copying and pasting code, and we provide instructions.

 .. list-table::